Blendify/blender-manual/blender_docs/manual/data_system/files/open.rst

 You can sort files:

 - *Alphabetically*
 - *By file type*
 - *By Date of last edit*
 - *By file size*

-Filtering controls which file types are shown.
-Click the *Enable Filtering* icon, and toggle which types are shown:
+Click the funnel icon to toggle which file types are shown:

 - *Folders*
 - *Blend files*